 Factsheet: Sebastian Gorka

-IMPACT: Sebastian Gorka is a contributor at Sinclair TV, who previously worked for FOX News and served as the Deputy Assistant to President Donald Trump.
+IMPACT: Sebastian Gorka is a political commentator who appears on Salem Radio Network and Newsmax.
+He previously worked for Fox News and served as the Deputy Assistant to President Donald Trump in 2017.
+In 2024, President-elect Trump picked Gorka to serve in his second administration as deputy assistant to the president and senior director for counterterrorism.
 Gorka supports religious profiling, has targeted Muslim civil rights and advocacy groups, and has publicly worn a medal affiliated with a Nazi-linked Hungarian group.

 Sebastian Gorka served as a National Security Strategist for Fox News and a contributor for The Rebel, an online Canadian publication.
 He served as the Deputy Assistant to President Donald Trump from January 2017 to August 2017.
 He is the author of Defeating Jihad (Regnery 2016), and identifies himself as an “irregular war strategist.”

-A number of professors and terrorism experts expressed concern regarding Gorka’s proximity to the President, given his “amateur” understanding of national security threats, including terrorism analyst Michael S. Smith II who stated, “This is not somebody who should be working anywhere near the White House.”
+Several professors and terrorism experts expressed concern regarding Gorka’s proximity to the President, given his “amateur” understanding of national security threats.
+In 2017, terrorism analyst Michael S. Smith II warned, “This is not somebody who should be working anywhere near the White House.”
+Daniel Nexon, an associate professor at Georgetown University, reviewed Gorka’s 2007 PhD dissertation and described it as “inept.”
+Regarding the dissertation, Nexon stated, “It’s not remotely something that I would consider scholarship.
+It does not deploy evidence that would satisfy the most basic methodological requirements for a PhD in the US.”
 Dr. Omid Safi, director of Islamic Studies at Duke University, has labelled Gorka’s book “propaganda,” stating it’s “inaccurate, sloppy, superficial, bigoted and ideological.”

 Gorka has argued that the US is a “Christian nation, a Judeo-Christian nation,” and implied that accepting Muslim refugees would be “national suicide.”
 In a June 2016 speech, Gorka said that “profiling is actually a synonym for common sense,” and “If 98 percent of the terrorists come from a certain faith community, have a certain ethnic background, have a certain travel pattern, and visit the same sites on the Internet, why are we patting down, you know, 82-year-old Episcopalian grandmothers?”

-From 2014-2016, Gorka was the National Security editor at Breitbart, where he wrote a number of articles focusing on Islam and stressing the threat of “global jihadism.”
+From 2014-2016, Gorka was the National Security editor at Breitbart, where he wrote several articles focusing on Islam and stressing the threat of “global jihadism.”
 Between 2009-2011, Gorka wrote for the Gatestone Institute, described by Webby-award winning AlterNet news service as “a hub for anti-Muslim ideologues.”

 Gorka has accused Muslim civil rights organizations, like the Council of American Islamic Relations (CAIR) and the Muslim Public Affairs Council (MPAC), of using “subversive tactics,” and having ties to the Muslim Brotherhood and Hamas.
 Gorka considers the Muslim Brotherhood a terrorist organization and claimed the Muslim Brotherhood was “overrun[ning]” the National Cathedral after CAIR and the Islamic Society of North America (ISNA) hosted prayers there.